sanskrit-lexicon/hwnorm1/README.md

 * `yavIyAn`:PUI,SKD
 * `rAjavAn`:PE,PUI,SKD

-> Dictioaries: PUI,SKD
+> Dictionaries: PUI,SKD

 ## Standard Convention
 Use 'vas' at the end.

 # Analysis of hypothesis - optionwise

-Here, we would note the most relevant documentation of further discoveries / addition / alteration / whitelist / blacklist of various options.
+> Here, we would note the most relevant documentation of further discoveries / addition / alteration / whitelist / blacklist of various options.